Cucumber Expressions

 Parameters

-• A short name for some simple built-in types: {int}, {long}, {byte}, {float}, {double}, {decimal}
+• The types: {int}, {long}, {byte}, {float}, {double}, {decimal}, {DateTime}, {Guid}

-• word ({word}) that matches to a single word without quotes.
+• A single word without quotes, {word}.
 E.g., [Given("a user {word}")] matches to Given a user Marvin.

 Step Definition File